ArthurBernard/Arthur-CV-LaTeX/doc/dev/07-roadmap.md

       icon colours) — with backward-compatible aliases.
 - [ ] Document `\hlink` and `\capit` in the root README; they exist and are used in the examples but are undocumented.
-- [ ] **Re-check `.claude/skills/build-cv/SKILL.md` once §2 and §3 have landed.**
-      It was written before the class changes and describes the *current* API — the colour-theme instructions, the `\section` three-token caveat and the "don't touch the minipage widths" warning all become wrong once class options and `cvleft`/`cvright` exist.
-User-facing docs are written last for exactly this reason; this one wasn't, so it needs a pass.

 ## 4. Maintenance